 These may not be perfect options, but they are usually better than a tribal loan.
 Check the record of any lender before you close a deal.

-Credit card cash advances carry higher interest rates than purchases and often have a fee.
+- Credit card cash advances: These carry higher interest rates than purchases and often have a fee.
 They are still much cheaper than a tribal loan.

-A 401(K) loan is a loan from yourself.
+- A 401(k) loan: This is a loan from yourself.
 There’s no approval process and no credit check.
 A large loan could compromise your retirement planning, but it’s still a better and cheaper option than a tribal loan.

-Peer-to-peer platforms link borrowers with individual investors.
+- Peer-to-peer platforms: These link borrowers with individual investors.
 Most peer-to-peer platforms require at least fair credit.
-Some, like P2PCredit, advertise loans for borrowers with bad credit.
+Some, like P2PCredit, advertise loan options for borrowers with bad credit.
 Always do your research before using a peer-to-peer platform.

 Unless you like the idea of paying interest rates that would embarrass a loan shark and a raft of other questionable business practices, we’d suggest staying away from this one.
 Borrowing from Makes Cents Inc. — under whatever name they are using this week — just doesn’t make sense.